Elena Huelva: Activism

-Death
+Death and aftermath

 Huelva died on 3 January 2023, at the age of 20, after a continuous aggravation of her disease.
 Her death triggered an outpouring of grief on social media platforms.
-Public figures expressing their condolences included Spanish TV presenter Sara Carbonero, singers Pastora Soler and Manuel Carrasso, musician Alejandro Sanz, actress Ana Obregón, President of the Government of Andalusia Juanma Manuel Moreno, and football clubs Real Betis, of which she was a supporter, and Sevilla FC.
+Public figures expressing their condolences included Spanish TV presenter Sara Carbonero, singers Pastora Soler and Manuel Carrasso, musician Alejandro Sanz, actress Ana Obregón, President of the Government of Andalusia Juan Manuel Moreno, and football clubs Real Betis, of which she was a supporter, and Sevilla FC.

-Huelva's funeral sevice was held on 4 January 2023, attended by Carbonero and the film director Alberto Rodríguez Librero.
+Huelva's funeral service was held on 4 January 2023, attended by Carbonero and the film director Alberto Rodríguez Librero.
 Huelva was cremated in the mortuary-crematorium of Camas, Seville.

 On 5 January 2023, Real Betis dedicated to Huelva its victory over CD Ibiza Islas Pitiusas during the Copa del Rey match played at the Estadi Municipal de Can Misses, in the city of Ibiza.

+Two months after her death, it was announced that the proceeds from sales of the "Baby Pelón" toy designed by Huelva amounted to €87,000.
+This donation to Ewing sarcoma research, channelled through the "Elena Huelva Grant", allowed Spanish participation in the international clinical trial Inter-Ewing-1.